CyberCookie/siegel/src/ui_build/README.md

         /*
             Use it to post process a final webpack config before being passed to webpack.
-            Receives siegel config as a first parameter, webpack config as a second and webpack module itself as a third one.
+            Receives siegel config as a first parameter, webpack config as a second and all the dependencies used in webpack config including webpack itself as a third parameter.
         */
         postProcessWebpackConfig: Function
     }